pebanfield/generator-nwjs-nodegit/README.md

 build that includes the [nodegit](http://www.nodegit.org/) native library.

 The main difficulty arises from the fact that nodegit consists of node bindings to the native libgit2 component.
 This means that libgit2 must be compiled for the specific operating system and version of nw.js webkit being developed.
-This was not obvious to me intially since it is not usually necessary to perform this additional compilation step for node modules.

 ## Additional Resources